Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

-If your child is on DLA and turns 16, they are usually invited to claim Personal Independence Payment (PIP) shortly after their 16th birthday.
+If your child is on DLA and turns 16, they are invited to claim Personal Independence Payment (PIP) shortly after their 16th birthday.
 Initially during the Coronavirus outbreak the DWP had been extending DLA awards temporarily and asking young people to claim PIP at a later date.
-However this policy has now ended and young people on DLA should once more be invited to claim PIP shortly after their 16th birthday (18th birthday in Scotland).
+However, this policy has now ended and young people on DLA should once more be invited to claim PIP shortly after their 16th birthday (18th birthday in Scotland).
 If your child is approaching 16 and you have not been contacted by the DWP in writing to explain what to expect, call the DLA Helpline.

 All local authorities in England have been given funding by central government to provide support over the winter to families with children and other vulnerable households with the costs of food, heating and other essentials.
 It is up to each local authority to decide which vulnerable groups to prioritise in their area and also how the help will be provided to families e.g. by cash payments or vouchers.
 To find out more about how the Covid Winter Grant is being used in your area contact your local authority.
-If you're not sure which local authority you come under type your postcode into the search bar at www.gov.uk/find-local-council.
+If youre unsure which local authority you come under type your postcode into the search bar at www.gov.uk/find-local-council.

 As well as the specific measures mentioned above the government have announced a number of changes to the benefits rules to help during the Coronavirus outbreak.
 These include:

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 Functional cookies help to perform certain functionalities like sharing the content of the website on social media platforms, collect feedbacks, and other third-party features.